-There’s always only one plug socket in a room when you need to charge multiple technology.
-This space saving, multi socket extension is the ideal solution to those regular charging woes.
+There’s always only one plug socket in a room when you need to charge multiple technologies.
+This space-saving, multi-socket extension is the ideal solution to those regular charging woes.

 Anker is my go-to brand for portable chargers that are lightweight and hold a lot of juice.
 A saving grace for when your battery runs low while you are out, prevent your phone from dying by carrying one of these.
 You’ll get around two full extra charges from one of these fully charged devices.

 Travel Clothing Essentials

 I’ve spent years trying to find trekking trousers that are the ‘perfect’ fit.
 Craghoppers is a brand I recommend, and my current choice of hiking wear is Mammut – trekking trousers that are actually flattering, good quality and in a range of great colours.

-Most hiking shows are HUGE on my feet, but this ‘Natural Shape’ range from Asolo has ‘a curved, rounded sole that ergonomically hugs the shape of your foot.’
-What’s more, they look great too, with the blue outer layer being a more faltering addition.
+Most hiking shoes are HUGE on my feet, but this ‘Natural Shape’ range from Asolo has ‘a curved, rounded sole that ergonomically hugs the shape of your foot.’
+What’s more, they look great too, with the blue outer layer being a more flattering addition.

 I initially purchased my Northface waterproof jacket because it was a stunning shade of red, but it’s super smart and a great fit – leaving enough space for down jackets etc underneath).

 Down jackets can be an expensive purchase, especially when you may not be using them for the majority of your time on the road.
 However, I’ve always found the Berghaus brand to offer great styles at prices that won’t break the bank.
 Mine’s still going strong after two years and fits down well into a compression sack.

 I would have survived mountain treks such as Everest Base Camo, Mount Kinabulu and Mount Fuji without decent thermal layers.
 It’s worth investing in quality – you’ll most certainly need it in challenging climates.